EddOliver/BBM-Bridge-Baby-Monitor/README.md

 <img src="https://bridgemastersinc.com/wp-content/uploads/2016/06/I-35W-Mississippi-River-Bridge-collapse.jpg" width="800">

-The main problematic is the little monitoring that bridges have, and the structural damage that they can have over time and as the lack of preventive maintenance can cause a partial or total failure.
+The main problematic is the little monitoring that bridges have, and the structural damage that they can have over time.
+As well as the lack of preventive maintenance, as it can prevent a partial or total failure.

 The main issues that cause a bridge to fail and fall are: